-This analysis provides current national perspectives of the burden of HCV infection upon the UShealthcare system.
-Individuals with HCV infection were large users of healthcare resources; incurring over 2.3 million outpatient, 73,000 ED, and 475,000 inpatienthospital stays annually.Our findings highlight the challenges of and opportunities for improved care of individuals with HCV infection.
+This analysis provides current national perspectives of the burden of HCV infection on the US healthcare system.
+Individuals with HCV infection were large users of healthcare resources, incurring more than 2.3 million outpatient, 73 000 ED, and 475 000 inpatient hospital stays annually.
+Our findings highlight the challenges of and opportunities for improved care of individuals with HCV infection.